 The most common side effects of Epclusa are headache and tiredness.
 When taken with ribavirin, the most common side effects include:1,2

 - Anemia (low red blood cell count)

 These are not all the possible side effects of Epclusa.
 Talk to your doctor about what to expect when taking Epclusa.
-You also should call your doctor if you have any changes that concern you during treatment with Epclusa.
+You also should call your doctor if you have any changes that concern you when taking Epclusa.

 - Near-fainting or fainting